-What’s more, if you’re just the average consumer looking for your next pair of wireless earbuds, any of these are a great option for you.
+What’s more, if you’re just the average consumer looking for your next pair of wireless earbuds, any of these are a great option.
 It’s important to make sure that your earphones are water-resistant—accidents happen.
 At the very least, an oleophobic coating can go a long way.

-The Jabra Elite 65t are the best workout earbuds for true wireless fans
+The JLab JBuds Air are the best workout earbuds for true wireless fans

-If you’re an exercise enthusiast who has tried out a few pairs of true wireless headphones, then you may be familiar with how poor fit and battery life make them a hard to choose over traditional Bluetooth ‘buds.
-That said, the Jabra Elite 65t are the true wireless earbuds to take for a spin.
-With IP55 certification, the Elite 65t are both dust and water-resistant.
+If you’re an exercise enthusiast who has tried out a few pairs of true wireless ‘buds, then you may be familiar with how poor fit and battery life make them hard to choose over traditional Bluetooth earbuds.
+That said, the JLab JBuds Air are the true wireless earbuds to take for a spin.
+With IP55 certification, the JBuds Air are dust- and water-resistant.
 This means that no matter how hard you sweat or if you drop them in the sand during a run on the beach, they’ll hold up without a problem.

-For the bass head, the Under Armour Sport Flex by JBL are a great choice
+For the bass head, the Under Armour Sport Flex by JBL is a great choice

 Under Armour Sport Wireless Flex by JBLFull Review

 Need to call upon Siri or Google Assistant?
-You’re in luck, because the Sport Flex respond immediately after holding down the multifunction button for a couple of seconds.
-Neither assistants have trouble picking up on commands with the Sport Flex microphone.
-Also, if you don’t mind the bouncing Betty of a neckband while running, Under Armour includes a one-year premium membership to Map My Run, making these one of the best workout earbuds and best earbuds for running.
-This allows users to keep tabs on their workouts, from distance, duration, elevation, and so on, making them one of the best workout earbuds on the market.
+You’re in luck.
+The Sport Flex responds immediately after holding down the multifunction button for a couple of seconds.
+Neither assistants have trouble picking up on commands with the microphone.
+Also, if you don’t mind the bouncing Betty of a neckband, Under Armour includes a one-year premium membership to Map My Run, making them one of the best workout earbuds and best earbuds for running.

 What you should know about the best workout earbuds